PCRuniversum/PCRedux/joss/paper.md

 Manual classification of amplification curves is time-consuming and error-prone, especially with large data sets.
-It is difficult to work amplification curves if they deviate from the sigmoidal shape or their number is impractical for manual analysis.
+It is difficult to work amplification curves if they deviate from the sigmoidal shape, or their number is impractical for manual analysis.
 With a manual classification, the result is influenced by subjective perception.
-An automated system for analysing qPCR curves can objectify and generalise the decision-making process.
+An automated system for analyzing qPCR curves can objectify and generalize the decision-making process.

 Training neural networks is an option.
 However, the question here is what the model considers relevant.
 Especially in diagnostic This is particularly